mozilla/code-review/docs/projects/bot.md

 We also built a default task support & format, described in extensive details [here](/docs/analysis_format.md).

-This format should be used by new analyzers, as this does not require any change in the bot !
+This format should be used by new analyzers, as this does not require any change in the bot!

 ## Reporters